 If you are a Medicare patient and you feel that you are being discharged from the hospital too soon, know that you have rights.
 It is important to know what your rights are and how to appeal.

 Medicare requires hospitals to give patients information about their discharge and rights to appeal.
 You should receive your first notice after you have been admitted and the second notice before discharge.
+It will most likely be in fine print on the bottom of your paperwork, and it will state “An Important message from Medicare.”

 If you receive your notice of discharge and you are not ready to leave, you should contact your local Medicare Quality Improvement Organization (QIO) immediately.